sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 ### Step 1: Prepare the Page

 Because we're sticking with the same data, most of the preparation is identical to the last example.
 We do, however, have to add the selection plugin to the page.
-That plugin is not available on common <span class="smcp">CDN</span>s, so we host it on our own server as you can see in line 12.
+It is not available on common <span class="smcp">CDN</span>s, so we host it on our own server as you can see in line 12.

 ``` {.html .numberLines .line-12}
 <!DOCTYPE html>